bethsmith0623/MyDeveloperExperience/README.md

   * a comment feature so logged in users can respond to posts
   * a Yodish translator API for fun
   * a special section for registered users with extra content
+  * a AWS connection for storing photos to include in posts
+  * File Upload Component